-With the improved economy, County revenue increased in Fiscal Year 2019/20.
-For all funding sources except "other sources", County revenue is expected to continue to slowly increase through Fiscal Year 2023/24 above what was previously forecasted in the prior year's Capital Improvements Program.
+County revenue increased in Fiscal Year 2020/21.
+For all funding sources except "other sources", County revenue is projected to increase over the five year horizon above what was previously forecasted in the prior year's Capital Improvements Program.

 With this year's update, some projects have had their time frames extended, some have had their funding sources changed as priorities have shifted, and projects previously underfunded have been designated to receive additional projected funding.
 While some project time frames have been extended, none of the extensions will impact development project concurrency reservations.